blakeblackshear/frigate/README.md

     person:
       # Optional: minimum width*height of the bounding box for the detected object (default: 0)
       min_area: 5000
-      # Optional: maximum width*height of the bounding box for the detected object (default: max_int)
+      # Optional: maximum width*height of the bounding box for the detected object (default: 24000000)
       max_area: 100000
       # Optional: minimum score for the object to initiate tracking (default: shown below)
       min_score: 0.5